<img alt="" src="https://secure.pass8heal.com/222507.png" style="display:none;">

 About us: Nottingham Spirk is a business innovation and product design firm with an unrivaled record of delivering disruptive consumer goods, medical devices, and packaging design solutions to market.
 We collaborate with Fortune 1,000 companies, funded start-ups and non-profit organizations to discover, design and execute product programs and strategic business platforms that will wow customers, grow markets and generate new revenue streams.
 Learn more about what makes us different here.

-Topics: consumer product innovation, News, Bill Nottingham, CES 2018, Commentary Piece, consumer product design, disruptive innovation, Internet of Things
+Topics: consumer product innovation, News, CES 2018, Commentary Piece, consumer product design, disruptive innovation, Internet of Things

 Subscribe to blog